tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 `max_demand`.
 I guess new parts act as standalone pipes and the rule above applies to each of them independently => even if `max_demand` is 1, new item can be consumed by the 1st stage when the 1st item reaches a reducer stage.

+***UPDATE***

+maybe this is not true: with `max_demand: 2` option processing of the 2nd item didn't start right after the 1st item was processed by the 1st operation (there is no partitioning).

 partitioning with Flow.partition/2
 ----------------------------------